What I build, and how engagements work.

 Tech-forward SMBs and consultancies

 Small teams with technical leadership and no procurement cycle.
-Marketing sites, lead-pipeline infrastructure, custom admin portals, programmatic SEO surfaces.
+Marketing sites, lead-pipeline infrastructure, custom admin portals, programmatic SEO pages.
 CISNET is the reference case.

 sample builds

-Real workflows.
-Each ships as a 3-day Sprint or gets customized to your stack.
-If a build isn't here, it lives in Custom.
+Each of these ships as a fixed-scope Sprint or gets customized to your stack.
+Anything not listed here lives in Custom.

 $